 Efforts to reverse the decline in same store pounds purchased from the factory by franchised stores and to increase total factory sales depend on many factors, including new store openings, competition, the receptivity of our franchise system to our product introductions and promotional programs.
-In FY 2020, same store pounds purchased from the factory by franchised and co-branded licensed stores decreased approximately 5.7% in the first quarter, decreased approximately 5.0% in the second quarter, decreased approximately 3.6% in the third quarter, decreased approximately 5.3% in the fourth quarter, and decreased 4.6% overall in FY 2020 as compared to the same periods in FY 2019.
+In FY 2021, same store pounds purchased from the factory by franchised and co-branded licensed stores was significantly impacted by COVID-19 and the impact it had on store operations.
+During FY 2022, same store pounds purchased from the factory by franchised and co-branded licensed stores increased approximately 325.5% in the first quarter, increased approximately 63.8% in the second quarter, increased approximately 20.9% in the third quarter, increased approximately 21.1% in the fourth quarter, and increased 58.9% overall in FY 2022 as compared to the same periods in FY 2021.

 We have expanded co-branding as a way to offset low franchise growth through a relationship with Cold Stone Creamery.
 We have additionally developed co-branded locations through U-Swirl brands.
 We believe that if this co-branding strategy continues to prove financially viable it could represent a significant future growth opportunity.
-As of February 29, 2020, Cold Stone licensees operated 98 co-branded locations, our U-Swirl franchisees operated 7 co-branded locations and we have co-branded 3 of our Company-owned cafés.
+As of February 28, 2022, Cold Stone licensees operated 97 co-branded locations, our U-Swirl franchisees operated 6 co-branded locations and we have co-branded 3 of our Company-owned cafés.